 In addition to being tasty, cranberries also have a variety of health benefits.
 They are full of fiber and carbs.
 They also contain a variety of nutrients, including vitamin E, Vitamin C, and copper.
-Cranberries have been shown to boost immunity and prevent infection, while also being a tasty treat.
+Cranberries have been shown to boost immunity and prevent infection while also being a tasty treat.

-If you purchased a bag of fresh cranberries for a holiday dish or from a seasonal sale, you may now be finding it in the back of your produce drawer.
+If you purchased a bag of fresh cranberries for a holiday dish or from a seasonal sale, you might now be finding it in the back of your produce drawer.
 Now, you are left wondering whether or not they are still good.

 How Long Will Cranberries Stay Good?